ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 maternal hemorrhage, sickle cell anemia, etc.).
 Estimating the total prevalence of the anemia impairment for a given population is the first step in modeling anemia in GBD 2017.
-This is done by fitting a distribution of hemoglobin levels for that population from primary input data.
+This is done by fitting a distribution of hemoglobin levels for that population from primary input data based on the population's hemoclobin concentration mean and standard deviation.
 For GBD 2017, an ensemble distribution was used, which was 40% gamma and 60% mirror gumbel.
 Source code for this process is available `here <https://stash.ihme.washington.edu/projects/MNCH/repos/anemia/browse/model/envelope>`_.